8 of the nicest kings in history

 Like Charles I, George III has had such a hostile press that it might be a surprise to see him feature on this list.
 He was denounced as a tyrant in the American Declaration of Independence and as a threat to the constitution by the Whigs in parliament.
 And he continued the Hanoverian dynasty's congenital family feuding by getting into the most bitter dispute with his eldest son, the Prince of Wales, over the prince’s drinking, gambling debts and especially his clandestine marriage to a Catholic widow, Maria Fitzherbert.

 Yet in many ways George III was a much more pleasant, more courteous figure than he has been given credit for.
 John Adams, the first minister to his court from the newly independent United States, recounts how at his first audience the king generously allowed him the run of his house and especially his extensive library.
-He was a doting father to his 15 – yes, 15 – children (at least when they were little), and, though a stickler for protocol, he could show great consideration.
+He was a doting father to his 15 – yes, 15 – children with Queen Charlotte (at least when they were little), and, though a stickler for protocol, he could show great consideration.
 The novelist and lady-in-waiting Fanny Burney, who did not find court life easy, found him unfailingly kind to her, even when he was in the grip of his celebrated ‘madness’ (possibly the blood disorder porphyria, though some medical historians think it was psychological disorder, possibly a form of bipolar condition).
 In his later life George became a genuinely well-liked figure, his popularity enhanced by the illness that clouded his final years.

 Louis XVI (king of France, 1774–92)